Welcome to the Student Transportation of Eastern Ontario

 If you have a concern regarding student behaviour on the bus, you should contact the school principal.
 The bus is considered an extension of the classroom and the school principal is responsible for student behaviour issues.

-If my child has lost his/her bus privileges to and from school, can he/she catch another bus at a different stop?
+If my child has lost their bus privileges to and from school, can they catch another bus at a different stop?

-No. When a student loses their bus riding privileges, they are not allowed to ride on any bus this includes buses for field trips and to sporting events.
+No. When a student loses their bus riding privileges, they are not allowed to ride on any bus.
 The parents/guardians are responsible for their transportation to and from school.

 Do you provide transportation to or from a caregiver’s address when required, as well as to the home address?